Sagramielgo/client-agenda/README.md

 - Design and styles mobile first and responsive.
 - Clean, ordered and commented code.
 - Some transitions, in order to improve the user experience.
-- Reused code for inputs, form and some styles.
+- Reused code for inputs and form.
+- Reused styles by reset, variables and mixins.
 - Rem function to unify the meassure expressions.

 Still learning, if you wanna know more about me:
 [#gitFuntastic](https://github.com/Sagramielgo)

-That's all folks!

 ```